-Merchants have won a victory in their long-running battle with banks over debit card swipe fees, potentially raising consumers' costs for checking account services.
+Merchants won a victory in their long-running battle with banks over debit card swipe fees, potentially raising consumer costs for checking-related services

 The U.S. District Court for the District of Columbia ruled July 31 that the Federal Reserve should reduce its 21-cent cap on debit card transactions.